Coal Race Event

 Each year men and women race the streets of Gawthorpe carrying huge sacks of Coal.

-There is a women’s race which takes place first, followed by two men’s races, with the best time being taken across the two races.
-This was newly introduced in 2011 due to the events popularity and was a great success.
+There is a Men’s Veterans Race race which takes place first, followed by a women’s race and two men’s main races, with the best time being taken across the three men’s races.
+This was newly introduced in 2013 due to the events popularity and was a great success.

 For many years there has been a race for the children, where they can have fun and take part in the light hearted fun run.